How Much Does a Dental Implant Cost in the UK: 2025 Prices

 Zental up to £2290 45-minute consultation, 3D CBCT scan, surgical planning pictures, digital impression, and premium brand implant, free warranty.

-1. Two Adjacent Missing teeth: Two separate implants cost £3,600 to £7,000, giving you two independent teeth.
+Two separate implants cost £3,600 to £7,000, giving you two independent teeth.
 An implant-supported bridge uses two implants to support three teeth, costing £3,500 to £6,000.
 The bridge option saves money, but means that if one implant fails, you lose the entire bridge.

-2. Partial Arch Replacements: Partial arch replacements for 3-6 teeth typically use 2-3 strategically placed implants supporting a bridge.
-This runs from £5,000 to £12,000, significantly less than individual implants for each tooth, which would cost £5,400 to £18,000.
+Partial arch replacements for 3-6 teeth typically use 2-3 strategically placed implants supporting a bridge.
+This runs £5,000 to £12,000, significantly less than individual implants for each tooth, which would cost £5,400 to £18,000.

 Treatment Type Number of Implants UK Price Range